Now What? 5 Looming Challenges For The Affordable Care Act

 As of Sunday, though, the Senate will no longer be able to pass a health law overhaul bill with only a simple majority.
 That means the bill is effectively dead, for now.

-That message was underscored by Senate Majority Leader Mitch McConnell, R-Ky., who said "where we go from here is tax reform."
+That message was underscored by Senate Majority Leader Mitch McConnell, R-Ky., who said, "Where we go from here is tax reform."

 But that does not mean all is smooth sailing for the ACA.
 Here are five ongoing challenges the law faces.